robetatis/sweRiemann/README.md

 *Note*: All the above files must have the same cell size, number of columns and number of rows.
 In its current version, the model does not check file formats, for instance, whether the information in the header corresponds to the actual size of the data matrix, or if the terrain, initial conditions and manning rasters have different number of columns, rows, cell size, etc.

 ### Text files

+These are ASCII text files describing the boundary conditions and the configuration of the model (control file, see below):

 - Boundary conditions: the model works with *open* (transmissive), *closed* (reflective), *discharge* or *water level* boundary conditions.
 Since the model is raster-based, there are four domain boundaries: north (N), south (S), east (E) and west (W).
 Along each domain boundary there can be as many boundary segments of different types as required.
 For instance: